 All blood cells start as the same type of cell, called a stem cell.
 This stem cell then develops into:

-- myeloid stem cells – which become white blood cells called monocytes and neutrophils (a type of granulocyte)
+- lymphoid stem cells, which become white blood cells called lymphocytes

-- lymphoid stem cells – which become white blood cells called monocytes and neutrophils (granulocytes), red blood cells and platelets
+- myeloid stem cells, which become white blood cells called monocytes and neutrophils (granulocytes), red blood cells and platelets

 The diagram helps explain this: